 Founders contribute two common types of capital to a venture: monetary capital and sweat equity.
 Monetary capital means that a founder has contributed cash to help kickstart and grow a business.
 It’s fairly straightforward to calculate the value that monetary capital adds to a business.

 Sweat equity is a little more difficult to define, although it can be equally as important.
-Largely, sweat equity refers to labor and time invested into the company.
+Generally speaking, sweat equity refers to labor and time invested into the company.
 Consider these questions:

 - How many hours is a founder investing into the company in a given week, month, or quarter?

-- Are their contributions something that no one else or few others in the company can offer?
+- Are their contributions something that no one else — or only a few others in the company — can offer?

 - Can you establish metrics to track their sweat equity?

-One way to determine the worth of sweat equity is by assigning a founder’s hourly rate to the various roles and duties they occupy.
+One way to determine the worth of sweat equity is to assign a founder’s hourly rate to the various roles and duties they occupy.
 Another method is to establish a flat rate and track progress by project milestones.
 This metric can be especially useful when calculating equity for founders offering both capital and sweat equity.